Michigan Criminal Defense Attorney News

-The imposition of uniform sentencing will be much more difficult after Lockridge because now trial judges may impose minimum sentences on the basis of their own personal beliefs.
+The imposition of uniform sentencing will be much more difficult after Lockridge because trial judges may now impose minimum sentences based on their personal beliefs.
 The Lockridge decision has given trial judges more power by granting them unfettered discretion to choose a defendant’s earliest parole date unconstrained by guidelines.

-The negative impact from the change will be felt by those defendants who are represented by criminal defense lawyers who do not have the skill, tenacity, and zealousness to fight for reduced sentences and, instead, just capitulate to “guideline” sentences.
-The POSITIVE for those individuals who were resourceful enough to hire a top criminal defense lawyer is that with hard work, creative thinking, and passionate advocacy, sentences below guidelines are now far more likely.
+The negative impact of the change will be felt by those defendants represented by criminal defense lawyers who do not have the skill, tenacity, and zealousness to fight for reduced sentences and, instead, just capitulate to “guideline” sentences.
+The POSITIVE impact for individuals with top criminal defense lawyers is that sentences below guidelines are now far more likely with hard work, creative thinking, and passionate advocacy.